 - Spiritual Disciplines

 Campus Ventures was founded in 1991 as an inter-denominational college organization created for the purpose of helping students interested in becoming more like Christ.
 The New Testament provides an example of mentoring and discipleship.
 This method of spiritual development was, and is, what makes Campus Ventures unique.
 Since the organization’s inception it was directed by Dave Medders until his retirement in May 2006.
 Jack Hall has since taken the helm as director.
 Campus Ventures has grown to expand throughout the region.
 Colleges with Campus Ventures include the University of Wyoming, Casper College, Northwest College, and Black Hills State University.
-Since 2011 Campus Ventures has also been supporting a former staff member who works through a local church in Puebla, Mexico to reach college athletes.
+From 2011-2017 Campus Ventures supported a staff member who worked to reach college athletes in Puebla, Mexico.

 The Foundation for Christian Discipleship (FCD) was formed in 1988 as an asset to the church community of southeastern Wyoming by providing discipleship training seminars and resources.
 In the spring of 1991 the governing board of FCD developed the collegiate ministry of Campus Ventures with the continued focus of discipleship and disciple-making.
 The objectives in creating the college ministry under the Foundation were to provide accountability for Campus Venture’s staff, financial management and proper management of time and material resources.
-The board consists of community members ranging from stock brokers to pastors in the positions of president, director, trustee board member or advisory/reference member.
+The board consists of community members ranging from engineer’s to physical therapist’s to pastors.
 Beginning in 2013, the Foundation also adopted the mission of assisting college graduates in their post-collegiate spiritual growth and ministry as they disciple others through Project Life, led by Dave Medders.
 From its inception, the board also assumed the task of distributing contributions to those approved to be supported in their missionary or seminary endeavors.